geyang/episodeyang.github.io-old/_posts/2017-02-27-boltzmann-entropy-kl-divergence.md

 #### Temperature

 Now, we can derive the concept of *temperature*.
-Temperature is usually derived with Canonical ensemble.
-Canonical ensemble describes a small system (usually quantized and discrete) in thermal equilibrium with a larger thermal bath (thermostat).
+Temperature is usually derived with the Canonical ensemble.
+Canonical ensemble describes a small system (usually quantized and discrete in the textbook) in thermal equilibrium with a larger thermal bath (thermostat).
 In addition the whole system is isolated with conserved overall energy.
 Now, because the multiplicity of the entire system has to be conserved, the overall phase volume of the combined system is at it's maximum.
-Together with overall conservation of energy, we can show that for two systems to be in thermal "equal terms" it means the following ratio has to be identical
+Together with overall conservation of energy, we can show that in order for two systems to be in thermal "equal terms", the following ratio has to equal
 \begin{align}
 \frac{1}{T} = \frac{\Delta{S_0}}{\Delta{E_0}} = \frac{\Delta{S_{bath}}}{\Delta{E_{bath}}}.
 \end{align}
 This, is the statistical mechanics' definition of *temperature*.
+You can think of this definition as temperature being the constant that relates the marginal ratio between the energy labels for each macrostates versus the phase space that the macrostate occupies.
+For two systems to be in thermal equilibrium, both the multiplicity change *and* the energy transfer need to be conserved.
+This ratio that the two system shares is their temperature.

 > **Note**: the maximum phase volume assumption is essentially a *Maximum Likelihood Estimation (MLE)*.
 You can similarly derive the Boltzmann distribution for a discrete system from this assumption alone.

+Interestingly, by switching the sign of energy you can define *negative temperature*.
+Systems with bounded energy levels can have negative temperature, but ones without a bound can not.
+For these bounded systems (like in an Ising model), the system temperature can be swept up for $T \gt 0$ and down for $T \lt 0$.
+The temperature *cannot* cross zero though, and that is the third law of thermodynamics :)

 #### Shannon's Entropy